Claire Murphy BA [Hons] Dip. Supervision. RGN. MIACP

 - Relationship Issues: Marriage; Partnership; Family; Business; Social.

-- Trauma: Physical; Emotional; Sexual Abuse.
+- Trauma: Physical; Emotional; Sexual.
+PTSD.
+Suicidal ideation.

-What Type of Counselling does she generally use?
+What style of Counselling does she employ?

-- Person Centred: this is commonly referred to as “Talk Therapy”
+- Person Centred: This is commonly referred to as “Talk Therapy”